Daily number of new COVID-19 cases in Pierce County remains in triple digits

 VACCINES

-In the county, 59.6 percent of the population 12 and older has initiated vaccination, and 53.3 percent is fully vaccinated, according to state Department of Health.
+In Pierce County, 60.6 percent of the population 12 and older has initiated vaccination, and 54 percent is fully vaccinated, according to state Department of Health.

 You can view vaccine participation by census tract on the local health department’s website.